CS-479 / 6 credits

 Important concepts to start the course

-Optimization, Gradient Descent, Filtering, Loss function, Eigenvalues,
+Optimization, Gradient Descent, Filtering, Loss function, PCA

 Learning Outcomes